luk6xff/luk6xff.github.io/content/posts/cpp_proj_template.md

 ## Collaboration and Deployment
 Collaboration and deployment are crucial stages in the software development lifecycle.
 Docker provides a robust platform for sharing development environments across teams and deploying C/C++ applications consistently in production environments.
 Here's how you can leverage Docker for collaboration and deployment:

-1. **Sharing Docker Images for Consistent Development Environments:**
+### Sharing Docker Images for Consistent Development Environments
    - Build Docker images containing your C/C++ development environment, including dependencies, libraries, and tools.
    - Share these Docker images via a Docker registry or repository, ensuring consistency across development teams.